 4.2 Adding Devices to a Group in ZPE Cloud

 Adding devices to specific groups in ZPE Cloud helps organize and manage your network infrastructure effectively.
-By assigning devices to a group, you can control access and visibility of devices for users in that group.
+By assigning devices to a group, it is possible to control access and visibility of devices for users in that group.

-1. Log in into ZPE Cloud as an admin.
+Log in into ZPE Cloud as an admin

-3. Select the devices you want to add to the group.
+Select the devices you want to add to the group

-5. Select the group you want your devices to be added to.
+Select the group for the devices to be added to.

 Verifying that a Device is Added to the Group

-Note: If a device is not listed to your user, confirm with your company’s Administrator if the device is associated to the User’s group.
+Note: If a device is not listed to the logged user, confirm with your company’s Administrator if the device is associated to the User’s group.

-4. See the list of devices added to your group.
+See the list of devices added to your group

 4.3 Adding Users to a Group in ZPE Cloud

-Note: If a device is not listed to your user, confirm with your company’s Administrator if the device is associated to the User’s group.
+Note: If a device is not listed to the logged user, confirm with your company’s Administrator if the device is associated to the User’s group.

-Adding Users to specific groups in ZPE Cloud helps organize and manage your teams effectively.
-By assigning users to a group, you can control access and visibility of devices for users in that group.
+Adding Users to specific groups in ZPE Cloud helps organize and manage the teams effectively.
+By assigning users to a group, it is possible to control access and visibility of devices for users in that group.

-3. Select the Users you want to add to the group.
+Select the Users to add to the group

-5. Select the group you want your devices to be added to.
+Select the group that the devices will be added to

 Verifying that a User is Added to the Group

-4. See the list of users added to your group.
+See the list of users added to the group

 5. Accessing Devices Remotely

-Once these devices are enrolled in the ZPE cloud, you can access them from anywhere via ZPE Cloud.
+Once these devices are enrolled in the ZPE cloud, it is possible to access them from anywhere via ZPE Cloud.
 To access the device remotely:

-1. To connect to the device using the web UI click Web.
+To connect to the device using the web UI click Web

-2. To connect the device using the CLI, click Console.
+To connect the device using the CLI, click Console

-4. Enter the Username and Password of the device and click login.
+Enter the Username and Password of the device and click login

 Congratulations!
 You are now successfully logged in to the Nodegrid Device